-- 6.5.3 To require that development and site alteration proposals meet applicable stormwater management policies, guidelines and best practices. - 6.5.4 That local municipalities require that stormwater management works be built, maintained and financially sustained for the life of the asset in accordance with applicable legislation and guidelines to ensure that they function as designed. - 6.5.5 To work with local municipalities and the conservation authorities in the preparation and implementation of comprehensive stormwater management master plans or equivalent, informed by watershed planning. - 6.5.6 That all comprehensive secondary plans prepared by local municipalities and implemented in cooperation with York Region and related agencies shall include urban stormwater management approaches. - 6.5.7 That development take an integrated and innovative approach to stormwater management, be water efficient, and minimize stormwater volumes and contaminant loads and maximize infiltration through an integrated treatment approach.
+6.5.3 To require that development and site alteration proposals meet applicable stormwater management policies, guidelines and best practices.

+6.5.4 That local municipalities require that stormwater management works be built, maintained and financially sustained for the life of the asset in accordance with applicable legislation and guidelines to ensure that they function as designed.

+6.5.5 To work with local municipalities and the conservation authorities in the preparation and implementation of comprehensive stormwater management master plans or equivalent, informed by watershed planning.

+6.5.6 That all comprehensive secondary plans prepared by local municipalities and implemented in cooperation with York Region and related agencies shall include urban stormwater management approaches.

+6.5.7 That development take an integrated and innovative approach to stormwater management, be water efficient, and minimize, or where possible, prevent increases in stormwater volumes, contaminant loads and changes in water balance and maximize infiltration through an integrated treatment approach.

+6.6 WASTE MANAGEMENT